JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 Streams basically provide two major advantages using other data handling methods:

-*   **Memory efficiency**: you don’t need to load large amounts of data in memory before you are able to process it
+*   **Memory efficiency**: you don't need to load large amounts of data in memory before you are able to process it
 *   **Time efficiency**: it takes way less time to start processing data as soon as you have it, rather than waiting till the whole data payload is available to start

 #### An example of a stream